Beth Lapides

-Beth Lapides (/ləˈpiːdʌs/; lə-PEE-dəs) is a writer, comedian, producer and host, best known for creating Un-Cabaret.
+Beth Lapides (/ləˈpiːdʌs/; lə-PEE-dəs) is an American writer, comedian, producer and host, best known for creating Un-Cabaret.

 Un-Cabaret

 Lapides is the creator, host and producer of Un-Cabaret, a live show that has become widely acknowledged as the first alt-comedy show and a critical venue for the Los Angeles "alternative comedy" movement.
 Lapides wrote about it for an LA Weekly cover story on the occasion of the 25th Anniversary Show for CAP/UCLA at the Theatre at Ace Hotel.

-Un-Cabaret is known for its intimate, conversational style and has been a launching or relaunching pad for some of the most innovative voices in comedy.
-The Un- stands for un-homophobic, un-xenophobic, un-misogynistic, un-hacky.

-The Un-Cabaret posse includes Patton Oswalt, Bob Odenkirk, Margaret Cho, Sandra Bernhard, Janeane Garofalo, David Cross, Merrill Markoe, Andy Dick, Andy Kindler, Taylor Negron, Judy Toll, Scott Thompson, Jeff Garlin, Julia Sweeney, Laura Kightlinger, Greg Behrendt, Karen Kilgariff, Terry Sweeney, Tig Notaro, Jen Kirkman, Rory Scovel, Rob Delaney, Baron Vaughn, Byron Bowers, Lauren Weedman, Julie Goldman, Michael Patrick King, Judd Apatow, Larry Charles, Sklar Brothers, Ellen Cleghorn, Alex Edelman, Erin Foley, Justin Sayre, Drew Droege, Sam Pancake, Moon Zappa, Alec Mapa, Kira Soltanovich, Paul F. Tompkins, etc.

-Un-Cabaret has produced five critically acclaimed CD's including The Un and Only.
-Spinoff productions from Un-Cabaret have include Say the Word, a story-telling show; The Other Network, a show featuring unaired pilots, and the UnCab Lab, a student workshop.
+Un-Cabaret has produced five critically acclaimed CDs including The Un and Only.
+Spinoff productions from Un-Cabaret have included Say the Word, a story-telling show; The Other Network, a show featuring unaired pilots, and the UnCab Lab, a student workshop.

 Recordings from Un-Cabaret have been featured on This American Life.

 Un-Cabaret was produced as a special for Comedy Central.
 And there are four on Amazon.
 Notable shows that emerged from Un-Cabaret include Julia Sweeney's God Said Ha! and Laura Kightlinger's book Quick Shots of False Hope.

 Writing

-Lapides has written for O, The Oprah Magazine, Time, Los Angeles Times, Premiere, The Realist, Elle Decor, etc. Links to writing can be found here.

-She has written commentaries for NPR's All Things Considered.
+Lapides has written commentaries for NPR's All Things Considered.

 Lapides's first book Did I Wake You?: Haikus for Modern Living was published in 2007.

-She blogs about writing, creativity and life, is at work on her next books and has scripted projects in development.

-She has developed projects with John Riggi for Oxygen, and Evolution Film and Tape for Warner Brothers, HBO and Disney.

-She created So You Need to Decide an audiobook original that humorously and insightfully discusses complex life decisions.
-Published by Recorded Books in January 2022, contributors include many high-profile comedy and performance personalities such as: Bob Odenkirk, Margaret Cho, Julia Sweeney, Isaac Mizrahi, and Phoebe Bridgers.
+She created So You Need to Decide an audiobook original that discusses complex life decisions.